 How Much Cash Should You Carry for the Everest Base Camp Trek?

 Most trekkers carry around USD 300 to USD 600 in extra cash for personal expenses during the trek.
-This is usually enough for drinks, snacks, WiFi, charging devices, hot showers, tips, and unexpected delays.
+This is usually enough for drinks, snacks, WiFi, charging devices, hot showers, tips, and unexpected flight delays.

 We strongly recommend exchanging money in Kathmandu before flying to Lukla.
 Once you enter the Everest region, card payment facilities become very limited, and cash is the easiest and most reliable option throughout the trek.